 MALÂIKAH – ملائكة

 The angels.
-They are the unseen, intelligent creatures who are created from nûr, have pure fitrah, and innocent creatures who have constant ranks.
+They are the unseen, intelligent creatures created from nûr, have pure fitrah, and are innocent creatures with constant ranks.
 They have no gender.
-They do not eat, drink nor marry.
+They do not eat, drink, or marry.
+They do not possess a nafs.
 They are not inbred nor give birth.
 They absolutely obey the orders of Allah (‘Azza wa jalla).

 “Haqiqah and hikmah require that the samâwât have inhabitants appropriate to them as the earth has.
 According to the Sharî'ah, those various beings are called malâikah and rûh beings.
 Haqiqah requires it to be thus, for, despite its small size and insignificance, the earth is being filled with living and conscious beings, then emptied from time to time and once again repopulated suggests, indeed makes it clear, that the samâwât too, in which are magnificent constellations and are like adorned palaces, should be filled with conscious and percipient creatures.
 Like men and jinn, those creatures are observers of the palace of al-‘âlam, the deliberators of the book of the universe, and the heralds of the sovereignty of Rubûbiyyah.
 For the universe is arrayed and embellished with innumerable ornaments, adornments and embroideries and self-evidently requires gazes of those who do tafakkur, approve and those astonished who are appreciative.
 Certainly, beauty requires a lover and sustenance is given to the hungry.
 However, man and jinn are able to perform only a millionth of this endless duty, this grand viewing, this extensive ‘ubûdiyyah.
 That is to say, endless sorts of malâikah and rûh beings are necessary to perform these endless and diverse duties and ‘ibâdah.